-2/9/2 Where currently no existing practices or local agreements are in place, union use of existing Employer facsimile machines shall be limited to communication between union and management.
+2/9/2 Where currently no existing practices or local agreements are in place, uUnion use of existing Employer facsimile machines shall be limited to communication between union and management.

-2/9/3 Local Union officers and stewards may use their existing state assigned E-mail for conducting Union business only as authorized under the Agreement.
+2/9/3 Local Union officers and stewards may use their existing state assigned E-mail for conducting Union business, consistent with State of Wisconsin Work Rules and DOT Policies and Procedures.
+2/10/1 A-G are activities where state assigned E-mail is authorized, subject to State of Wisconsin Work Rules and DOT Policies and Procedures.
+Union members serving as an advocate for arbitration are prohibited from using state assigned E-mail to communicate with the grievant/s, counsel, steward/s, or other individuals involved with the administrative hearing. only as authorized under the Agreement.
 Such use shall be in compliance with 2/5/1.
 No political campaign literature or material detrimental to the Employer or the Union shall be distributed.
-This provision does not obligate the Employer to expand E-mail access nor limit the Department of Transportation from developing or modifying their own policies and procedures for E-mail use.
+This provision does not obligate the Employer to expand E mail access nor limit the Department of Transportation from developing or modifying their own policies and procedures for E mail use.